moonstar-x/old-server-setup/docs/services.md

 ## Transmission
 **Transmission** is a torrent downloader that has the option to run in a CLI daemon, perfect for our little headless server.

-### Setting-up User
-In order to install this we need to make an user to better organize our storage and set up a password so we can log in as this new user.

-    sudo adduser --disabled-login transmission
-    sudo -i -u transmission

-Since the new user does not have anything in its *home* folder, we'll make the Downloads folder and quickly switch back to our administrator user.

-    mkdir Downloads && exit

 ### Installation
-Now, to download **Transmission**, we'll need to add a PPA source, update the sources and directly install.
+To install **Transmission**, we'll need to add a PPA source, update the sources and directly install.

     sudo add-apt-repository ppa:transmissionbt/ppa && sudo apt-get update sudo apt-get install transmission-cli transmission-common transmission-daemon

 ### Configuration
+Since our server OS is installed in a small SSD, we're going to use an internal HDD to store our downloads.
+I'll assume you already have the HDD mounted properly.
+For the sake of the example, we're going to mount our HDD in `/media/internal_sata`.

+We're going to create a **Downloads** folder and we'll grant it full permissions so we don't run into permissions issues when downloading.

+    mkdir /media/internal_sata/Downloads
+    sudo chmod 777 -R /media/internal/sata_Downloads

 Now to configure it we need to stop the **Transmission** service and edit the config file.

     sudo systemctl stop transmission-daemon.service